-Anadromous fishes (alewife, blueback herring, American shad, striped bass, rainbow smelt, Atlantic salmon, Atlantic tomcod, sea lamprey, Atlantic sturgeon) and catadromous fish (American eel), collectively referred to as diadromous fishes, historically occurred in most major and minor coastal watersheds in the state.
+Anadromous fishes (alewife, blueback herring, American shad, striped bass, rainbow smelt, Atlantic salmon, Atlantic tomcod, sea lamprey, and Atlantic sturgeon) and catadromous fish (American eel), collectively referred to as diadromous fishes, historically occurred in most major and minor coastal watersheds in the state.
 Declines in these populations were caused by the construction of dams and water pollution, which rendered many waters unsuitable for their migration into freshwater production areas.
-The successful water pollution abatement program of the 1970s reestablished a clean environment that now enables the restoration of these species to their historic habitats.
+The successful water pollution abatement program of the 1970s re-established a clean environment that now enables the restoration of these species to their historic habitats.
 Atlantic salmon, shad, and alewives are stocked in waters that historically supported these species.
 Fish passage requirements at hydroelectric dams, a DMR fishway construction program, and other habitat connectivity projects over the past 30 years have significantly increased the amount of habitat available to diadromous fishes.

-Sea-Run Smelt - The Department is lead agency on a Gulf of Maine wide project to assess the status of and threats to sea-run smelt in Maine, New Hampshire and Massachusetts.
+Rainbow Smelt - The Department is lead agency on a Gulf of Maine wide project to assess the status of and threats to sea-run smelt in Maine, New Hampshire and Massachusetts.
 Listed as Species of Concern by the National Marine Fisheries Service, this is a five year project intended to identify and eliminate threats to the species to improve status of the species and avoid listing these species as federally threatened and endangered.
-In 2007, work begins in Maine to map the distribution of smelt, location of fish passage obstructions and habitat.
+In 2007, work began in Maine to map the distribution of smelt, location of fish passage obstructions and habitat.
 We continue to assess population structure, endemic pathogens and parasites, and water quality.
 The outcome of this work will result in a habitat model that will enable Maine to identify populations most at risk, likelihood for restoration for former populations and identify what management measures are needed to hold or regain populations.

 Atlantic Sturgeon - Atlantic sturgeon is also listed as Species of Concern by the National Marine Fisheries Service.
-Sturgeon work began in 2008 and will continue in 2009 with emphasis on habitat use.
+Sturgeon work began in 2008 and will continue in 2011 with emphasis on estimating the size of the population and identifying important habitat.
+All fish will be implanted with uniquely coded PIT tags (passive integrated transponder) so individual fish can be identified when recaptured, allowing the size of the population to be estimated.
 Sonic tags will be implanted in fish in the lower Kennebec and fish movement monitored using an array of receivers that have been in place to monitor striped bass movement.
 Samples for genetics, toxic contaminants, and pathology will be collected to develop a baseline characterization on sturgeon.